SwarmRoboticsSUSTech/kilobots_caterpillarAuto/README.md

 [![PSO-Caterpillar-Kilobot Demo Video]](https://www.youtube.com/watch?v=n_EGaZvJwH)

+This work is done by the OPAL Laboratory, SUSTech, China.
+And a wiki is accessible for this project.

 ## Get started

 1. Set the "kilo_uid" of one specific Kilobot to be 0 through the Kilobots Toolkit "kilogui".